nansencenter/nansat/docs/source/conventions.rst

 We adopt the following system for branching and merging:

 1. **master** branch: numbered releases of the code.
 Never edited.
-Merged from *develop* and *bug fix* or *hot fix* branches (see notes on workflow below).
+Merged from *develop* and *hot fix* branches (see notes on workflow below).
 Long living.
 2. **develop** branch: rather stable version of code under development.
 Never edited.
 Merged from topic specific issue branches.
 Long living.
 3. **issueNNN-short-heading** - issue specific branches (NNN = issue number).
 Main working area.
 Short living.
 Branched from, and merged back into develop.
-4. **hotfixNNN_short-heading** - branches that are specific to an hotfix issue.
-Hotfixes are bugfixes on master that can not wait until next release. (should be branched from master and merged back ASAP)
+4. **hotfixNNN_short-heading** - branches that are specific to a hotfix issue.
+Hotfixes are bugfixes on master that can not wait until next release.

 .. note::